mightybyte/zeus/README.md

 providing the following features:

 * Automatically sets up webhooks for both GitHub and GitLab repositories.
-* All builds made available as a Nix binary cache so all your infrastructure from development to deployment rebuilds as little as possible.
+* All builds made available from the Zeus machine as a Nix binary cache so all your infrastructure from development to deployment rebuilds as little as possible.
+* Support for pushing build outputs to a Nix cache hosted on S3.
 * Organizations with closed source software can limit server and cache access to specific IP addresses / subnets.